-The guidance also explains that where a teacher discovers that female genital mutilation (FGM) has been carried out on a girl under the age of 18, they must report this to the police.
+Where a teacher discovers that female genital mutilation (FGM) has been carried out on a girl under the age of 18, they must report this to the police.

-Examples of poor practice are outlined in paragraph 30, and include:
+Examples of poor practice include:

 - Failing to act on early signs of abuse and neglect